Botulinum toxin type B

 Role in practice

 Section titled “Role in practice”Type B is most often discussed in relation to movement disorders and selected patients who need an alternative to type A-based treatment strategies.
-Its best-known commercial association is Myobloc or Neurobloc, depending on the market.
+Its best-known commercial association is Myobloc / Neurobloc, the main product-level type B node in the current site graph.

 How it differs from type A